 AI, by its very nature, does not rest.
-It is constantly learning and getting smarter, and continuously offers marketers new ways to harness its intelligence.
+It is constantly learning and getting smarter and continuously offers marketers new ways to harness its intelligence.
 This means there are new trends emerging every year.
-We asked marketers across different industries to share their thoughts on how AI in marketing will evolve in 2023, and here are five trends they expect to see.
+We asked marketers across different industries to share their thoughts on the AI marketing trends and how they'll evolve in 2023.

 1. Smarter content generation

 When AI was first adopted into marketing, its main purpose was to automate repetitive tasks.
 But considering what AI can do now, that stuff is child’s play.
 Now, generative AI algorithms take existing data in the form of copy, images, videos, sounds, etc. and use it to create never-before-seen content.